gidson5/galleryapp/README.md

 export default NavBar;
 ```

-## 8. Create the PaymentForm Component:
+## 8. Create the Paymentform Component

 Let's now build a component that will render a money transaction request form.
 The user can enter the desired payment amount using this component, which will accept the item and price as props.